dixyes/lwmbs/Readme.EN.md

 # CI

-There will be a macro micro binary with some common extensions built in ci routines.
+There are some flavors of micro binaries built in actions:

+- min: minimal build, almost only ffi, you can use ffi to call other things
+- lite: min and some common compressions, phar etc.
+- max-swow: almost all supported extensions and swow

 # Nothin else